ActiveInferenceInstitute/ActiveInferenceJournal/Courses/ActiveInferenceForTheSocialSciences/NormsScripts_Lecture/Transcripts/Prose/CCL2023-08_Norms, Scripts, Narratives, Languages Lecture ~ Mahault Albarracin ~ ActInf Social Sciences 2023.m4a.sentences.csv_transcript.md

 [[start:669726][end:675240]] Both focus on the minimization of uncertainty and the optimization of decision making.
 [[start:676090][end:692810]] Deep temporal models provide a computational framework that can model the complex time dependent patterns of behavior and cognition, offering insights into how agency is exercised in dynamic social contexts.

-11:33 [[start:693630][end:714210]] In the context of our overall goal of understanding scripts through active inference, combining deep temporal models with theories of agency allows us to create more nuanced and predictive models of how individuals navigate social norms and make decisions through goal directed actions across different scales of concern.
+11:33 [[start:693630][end:714210]] In the context of our overall goal of understanding scripts through Active Inference, combining deep temporal models with theories of agency allows us to create more nuanced and predictive models of how individuals navigate social norms and make decisions through goal directed actions across different scales of concern.

 11:55 [[start:715190][end:730360]] In social cognition, deep temporal models help individuals anticipate and adapt to changes in their social environment across timescales that go beyond what would be considered simply reactive, thereby reducing uncertainty and enhancing decision making.
 [[start:732350][end:737100]] An individual can plan and extend agency beyond the current moment.